ibm-cloud-docs/openshift/openshift_vpc_subnets.md

 ### Public gateways
 {: #vpc_basics_pgw}

 A public gateway enables a subnet and all worker nodes that are attached to the subnet to establish outbound connections to the internet.
-Enable a [public gateway](/docs/vpc?topic=vpc-about-networking-for-vpc#public-gateway-for-external-connectivity) on the VPC subnets that worker nodes are deployed to so that they can run default OpenShift components.
+Enable a [public gateway](/docs/vpc?topic=vpc-about-networking-for-vpc#public-gateway-for-external-connectivity) on the VPC subnets that worker nodes are deployed to so that they can run default {{site.data.keyword.openshiftshort}} components.
 {: shortdesc}

 For example, default components such as the web console and OperatorHub use a secure, public connection to complete actions such as pulling images from remote, private registries.
 Also, if an {{site.data.keyword.cloud_notm}} service does not support private service endpoints, your worker nodes must be connected to a subnet that has a public gateway attached to it.
 The pods on those worker nodes can securely communicate with the services over the public network through the subnet's public gateway.
 Note that a public gateway is not required on your subnets to allow inbound network traffic from the internet to `LoadBalancer` services or ALBs.